 The article by Elisabeth Rosenthal goes on to discuss ‘consults’ by doctors, physical therapists and occupational therapists who see patients during their stay.
 Many of these consults are very short, add little value and according to the article, sometimes the operating surgeon doesn’t even want them, but they are encouraged by the hospital.
 However, these consults—again often by out-of-network doctors—result in additional bills and fees that amount to thousands of dollars.

-What does this mean for employee benefits professionals and healthcare consumers?
+What does this mean for healthcare consumers and employee benefits professionals?